[Last updated October 21, 2024]

 What is Medigap?

 Medicare Supplement Insurance helps fill in many of the out-of-pocket costs, or “gaps,” in original Medicare (Parts A and B) coverage, such as copayments, coinsurance, and deductibles.
 This is why Medicare Supplement Insurance is often called “Medigap.”
 Medigap plans can help with hospitalization deductibles and skilled nursing facility (SNF) expenses, among other costs, depending on the plan.
-Private health insurance companies sell Medigap policies to help cover some out-of-pocket costs not covered by original Medicare.
+Private health insurance companies sell Medigap policies.

 What do Medigap plans cover?

-There are ten different Medicare Supplement Insurance plans to choose from (in 2024).
+There are ten different Medicare Supplement Insurance plans to choose from in most states.
 These plans are each referred to by a letter of the alphabet, with Medigap Plan A offering the most basic set of benefits.

 All Medigap plans cover some or all of Medicare Part A coinsurance and hospital costs for an additional 365 days after original Medicare hospital benefits are used up.
 They all also offer coverage for Medicare Part B coinsurance or copays, blood (first 3 pints), and Part A hospice care coinsurance or copays.